akpw/akpw/_posts/2016-08-26-BinaryTreesPlayground-Part-I.md

 With these few lines of code, we did quite a few things.
 Any tree conforming to this protocol can  now be injected with a traversal strategy of our choosing, and we also made this tree a sequence.
 So we can iterate over the tree nodes in any order we like and as a bonus there are all these useful std functions as `filter`, `map`, `flatMap`, etc. that are available on any sequence implementation.

-As a simple example of that, let makes another quick extension and give our trees a printable representation via their current traversal sequence:
+As a simple example of that, let makes another quick extension and give our tree a printable representation via its current traversal sequence:
 {% highlight swift %}
 public protocol TraversableBinaryTree: BinaryTree, Sequence,
                                                    CustomStringConvertible,